Skip to content

 • No pretrigger (pretrig_samples is None): starts / reuses a stream, sleeps for settings.stored_time seconds, and returns the most recent stored_time * fs samples from the circular buffer.
 If output is supplied it is played in parallel (soundcard play is blocking; NI play is non-blocking and synchronized against stored_time via WaitUntilTaskDone).

 • Pretrigger armed (pretrig_samples set): waits up to settings.pretrig_timeout seconds for the monitored channel to cross settings.pretrig_threshold.
+When an output stimulus is supplied the timeout clock starts once the stimulus is actually playing (the ~1 s settle sleep and AO task setup are not counted against it).
 On trigger, returns a window of stored_time * fs samples straddling the trigger sample so that pretrig_samples of pre-trigger data appears at the start of the returned buffer.
 On timeout with no trigger the function does not raise — it falls back to returning the tail of the buffer (same as the no-pretrigger path) with trigger_detected = False.

 Parameters